U.S. Secret Service Executive and Leadership Team

 Craig Basham - Deputy Chief Information Officer

-Craig Basham, the Deputy Chief Information Officer at U.S. Secret Service, supports the Chief Information Officer in managing the agency's technological infrastructure and digital initiatives.
-This role involves assisting in the oversight of IT operations, cybersecurity protocols, and the implementation of new technologies that bolster the agency's dual mandates.
-Basham contributes to the strategic planning and execution of technology roadmaps, ensuring systems effectively support protective operations and criminal investigations.
-The Deputy Chief Information Officer's responsibilities include managing IT projects, ensuring data integrity, and supporting the integration of advanced analytical tools.
-Craig Basham plays a crucial part in maintaining the agency's technological readiness and its capacity to combat evolving threats in the digital realm.
-This position is integral to the agency's ongoing efforts to enhance its operational capabilities through technology.
+Craig Basham, the Deputy Chief Information Officer at U.S. Secret Service, supports the Chief Information Officer in managing the agency's extensive technology infrastructure and cybersecurity protocols.
+This role involves assisting in the deployment of secure IT systems, ensuring data integrity, and enhancing the agency's digital defense capabilities across all operational domains.
+Basham contributes to the strategic planning and execution of technology initiatives that underpin both protective operations and financial crime investigations.
+The Deputy Chief Information Officer's focus includes optimizing network performance and supporting the integration of new technologies to meet evolving security challenges.
+By reinforcing the agency's technological backbone, Craig Basham aids the U.S. Secret Service in maintaining operational resilience and safeguarding critical national assets.

 Meghan Rief - Chief Administrative Officer